vlang/v/doc/docs.md

 example.v:3 vdbg>
 ```

-In this point, lets know the possible debugger commands.
-For such, just type
+At this point, execution is halted, and the debugger is now available.

+To see the available commands, type
 ?, h or help.
 (We have a completion for commands - Non-Windows only)

 ```